thomaspaulmann/wat/README.md

 # Contributing
 You're more than welcome to help!
 If you would like to contribute, need informations or anything else, feel free to contact me.

+# Special Thanks
+There is a lot of Inspiration that goes back to IBM and it's great team behind Watson!
+Thanks a lot for this easy to use, powerful and great tool!